July 1986 to January 21, 1987

 McIntosh is currently incarcerated at the Madison Correctional Institute and has another hearing scheduled for 2019.

-If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Museum Director at Director@police-museum.org.
+If you have information, artifacts, archives, or images of this officer or incident, please contact the Greater Cincinnati Police Museum at Director@Police-Museum.org.

-This narrative was researched and revised on January 12, 2014 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, with research conducted by Cincinnati Police Homicide Detective Edward W. Zieverink III, Greater Cincinnati Police Museum Historian, and anecdotal recollections of Gary Griffith, Officer Phegley’s life-long friend, and Troy McIntosh, the assassin’s brother.
+© This narrative was researched and revised on May 18, 2017 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Director, with research conducted by Cincinnati Police Homicide Detective Edward W. Zieverink III, Greater Cincinnati Police Museum Historian, and anecdotal recollections of Gary Griffith, Officer Phegley’s life-long friend, and Troy McIntosh, the assassin’s brother.
 All rights are reserved to the Greater Cincinnati Police Historical Society.